-FACT: Contrary to popular belief, peer-reviewed research has shown that consumption of neither beer nor wine cause the dreaded “beer belly”.
+FACT: Contrary to popular belief, peer-reviewed research has shown that consumption of neither beer nor wine causes the dreaded “beer belly.”
 Well, sort of.
 Here we explore the contributing factors to abdominal fat storage.

 According to the best evidence, it is not possible to spot reduce fat with exercise (via a scalpel, maybe).
 Conversely, it is not feasible to spot increase fat.
 You can’t control where you will deposit fat.
-There is no good data linking a macro/micronutrient to fat collection in a specific body part.
-By this I mean, food and drink have no direct effect on where you store body fat.
+No good data link a macro/micronutrient to fat collection in a specific body part.
+By this, I mean food and drink do not directly affect where you store body fat.
 Books like ‘Wheat Belly’ and others promoting this nonsense have been fully debunked.
-There are many systems within the human body responsible for adipose creation, expansion, and deflation.
-Fat cells do not disappear (yes, some will die but are promptly replaced), instead they simply shrink.
+Many systems within the human body are responsible for adipose creation, expansion, and deflation.
+Fat cells do not disappear (yes, some will die but are promptly replaced), instead, they shrink.
 It is during puberty that the distribution of fat cells start to take shape and residency in certain areas of the body.
 After this cycle, most people will not create or lose fat cells for the rest of their lives unless they have liposuction (which may cause new fat cells to develop in other areas!).
-The total number of fat cells essentially remain the same throughout a person’s life.
-Generally speaking, fat cells do not split they simply get larger or smaller.
-Here is the rub; as one loses weight the fat cell will decrease in size but annoyingly stay alive.
-They will continue to send strong signals to the brain essentially saying, ”feed me” through a complex exchange of hormonal drivers.
+The total number of fat cells essentially remains the same throughout a person’s life.
+Generally speaking, fat cells do not split they get larger or smaller.
+Here is the rub; as one loses weight, the fat cell will decrease in size but annoyingly stay alive.
+They will continue to send strong signals to the brain, essentially saying, ”feed me” through a complex exchange of hormonal drivers.
 This may help explain why it is so difficult for a formally obese individual to have successful long-term weight loss.

 NOTE: People who become obese as adults may have no more fat cells than their skinny peers, only larger ones.
 Rodent research has nevertheless demonstrated that new fat cells (adipose tissue hyperplasia) can, in fact, be created by chronic overfeeding.